 The Belgian Malinois is a native of Belgium and one of the four varieties of Belgian shepherd dogs.
 The other three varieties are the Tervuren, the Groenendael, and the Laekenois.
 These Belgian shepherd dogs were developed in Belgium in the late 1800s and are registered in Belgium and France as the Chien de Berger Beige.
 The Malinois was named after the city of Malines, where it was developed by trainers and working competitors.

 The Belgian Malinois first arrived in the U.S. around 1911 and gained popularity.
-Some were used as military working dogs during World War I. The breed became less prevalent during the Great Depression, but enthusiasm for the breed picked back up in the late 1950s and early 1960s, becoming AKC recognized in 1959.
+Some were used as military working dogs during World War I. The breed became less prevalent during the Great Depression, but enthusiasm for the breed picked back up in the late 1950s and early 1960s, becoming recognized by the American Kennel Club (AKC) in 1959.
 By the turn of the 21st century, Belgian Malinois were commonly seen working as police dogs, military working dogs, drug detection dogs, and search and rescue dogs.
 Belgian Malinois are employed by the Secret Service to patrol the White House grounds.

 Belgian Malinois are part of Navy SEAL teams and have been used in operations including that which resulted in the death of Osama bin Laden in 2011.
 These dogs wear body armor and can use night-vision goggles.
 They are able to join in skydiving for military operations.